If we told you, we'd have to kill you.

 Jason and Jacob (left) had moved back from fighting forest fires on the west coast with a dream of beekeeping.
-They loved the Fairport beer and became a regular site as people started to drifting back in to normalcy.
+They loved Fairport Brewing's beer and became regulars onsite as people started to drift back into normalcy.
 Tim got to know them well and was impressed by their character, work ethic, sense of humor and interests; especially in beekeeping.
 Before long, as the definition of luck would have it, preparation would meet opportunity.

 Just a quick note on opportunity...
 It's funny- it never comes along when you are ready.
 It just happens when you least expect it and it's up to you to run with it or let it go.

-The timing couldn't have been worse from a Covid financial standpoint, but it's tough to watch an opportunity to pass you by.
+The timing couldn't have been worse from a post-Covid financial standpoint, but it's tough to watch an opportunity pass you by.

 A few weeks later in mid February a dynamic, and we mean really dynamic, scholar of Neurology at URMC named Dustin Smyth walked into the brewery and after about a six-hour conversation convinced Tim that he needed to make mead and hard cider.
-Always eager to learn Tim was convinced and excited that he knew exactly where to get the honey so things were really coming together.
+Always eager to learn, Tim was convinced and excited that he knew exactly where to get the honey.
+Things were really coming together.

 Tim introduced Dustin to Jacob and Jason and the four started experimenting with mead, amongst other things.
 It quickly became a brotherhood.

 Dustin has since graduated URMC and is now practicing in Idaho.
-He will be checking in from time to time and maybe doing some tele-zoom-meadery with us sometime soon.
+He will be checking in from time to time and hopefully doing some tele-zoom-meadery with us in the near future.